ConsenSysMesh/live-libs/README.md

 ## Specifying your environment

 You will need to specify your current Ethereum environment (testrpc, morden, or live) when interacting with live-libs.
 On the command line, this is provided via `-e` or `--env`.
-Via Javascript, it is passed in as the last (non-callback) argument to most methods.
+Via Javascript, it is passed into the `new LiveLibs(web3, env)` constructor.

 The environment that you provide must match the environment of the [Ethereum node](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) that is running on your computer.
 The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.